 Like those that preceded it, the declaration of Monte Alegre proves once again that conservation is achieved when the needs of diverse stakeholders are met.
 In the lush region of Amazonas, this means protecting vital ecosystems while developing sustainable industries that enable local people to prosper as guardians of the forest.

-In the words of Lleydy Alvarado, an NCI-Amazonas staff member who worked closely on this initiative, “With the declaration of Monte Alegre we are protecting a forest with a high degree of biodiversity and endemism, as well as the ecosystem services that sustain the local people.”
+In the words of Lleydy Alvarado, an Nature & Culture-Amazonas staff member who worked closely on this initiative, “With the declaration of Monte Alegre we are protecting a forest with a high degree of biodiversity and endemism, as well as the ecosystem services that sustain the local people.”